IbrahimAlgadi/PaySim/SmartNode.md

-# PaySim For Syber Pay
+# PaySim For Smart Node Payment System

 **Description**:  So when you try to work with Smart Node there is a specific steps you have to go through, as specified by Smart Node Specifications Document